membraneframework/membrane_demo/rtmp_to_hls/README.md

 ### Prerequisites

-In order to successfully build and install the plugin, you need to have FFmpeg 4.\* installed on your system.
+To successfully build and install the plugin, you need to have FFmpeg 4.\* installed on your system.

 Furthermore, make sure you have `Elixir` and `Erlang` installed on your machine.
 For installation details, see: https://elixir-lang.org/install.html

 ```shell
 brew install ffmpeg